Zack and Miri Make a Porno: Development

 The genesis of Zack and Miri has been in Kevin Smith's mind since the 1990s.
 Two porn-centered projects were in development.
 One was a film called Name.
 It was intended to be a follow-up (not a sequel) to Chasing Amy that would have starred the trio from that movie, Jason Lee, Ben Affleck, and Joey Lauren Adams and to be set in the View Askewniverse.
 But the project was not made, and was replaced with Dogma.
 The second attempt was in 1997 as a failed 22-episode series titled Hiatus.
 The series would have starred Lee again, and was about a man returning home after being away in California and leading a double life as a porn star.
-When he pitched the series to television networks, they all rejected the idea believing that the kind of material handed to them can never happen on television.
-However, he kept the idea in mind and wrote a script following Clerks II that would be porn-bent.
+When he pitched the series to television networks, they all rejected the idea believing that the kind of material handed to them could never happen on television.
+However, he kept the idea in mind and wrote a script following Clerks II that would be centered around porn.